Governors and Delegates

 Valuing Mato Grosso Forests

-The project was created with the objective of assisting the state of Mato Grosso in the consolidation of the standing forest agenda through the production of qualified information, the training of relevant actors to strengthen existing jurisdictional tools and the finalization of key processes for ongoing initiatives in the state.
-The project made it possible to finalize and detail the indigenous subprogram of the REDD+ for Early Movers (REM/MT) program, in addition to feeding and contributing to the strengthening of the other subprograms and establishing new funding possibilities for the maintenance of the standing forests.
+The project was created with the objective of assisting the state of Mato Grosso in the consolidation of the standing forest agenda through the production of qualified information, the training of relevant actors to strengthen existing jurisdictional tools, and the finalization of key processes for ongoing initiatives in the state.
+The project enabled the finalization and detailing of the Indigenous subprogram of the REDD+ for Early Movers (REM/MT) program, while also strengthening other subprograms and establishing new funding possibilities for maintaining standing forests.

 Outcomes:

-• Strengthening of the State REDD+ participatory governance system due to capacity building initiatives and specific indigenous leadership engagement processes with the REDD+ Steering Council and the members of the Climate Change Forum, among them: the Forest of Knowledge, the Women’s Workshop Indigenous Territories Subprogram, in addition to the support for indigenous participation in the REM;
+- Strengthening of the State REDD+ participatory governance system through capacity-building initiatives and Indigenous leadership engagement with the REDD+ Steering Council and the Climate Change Forum, including the Forest of Knowledge and the Indigenous Territories Subprogram

-• Assuring credibility of Mato Grosso’s climate policy through the availability of key information and the strengthening of SEMA’s team on transparency, allowing the inputs to various monitoring platforms such as the PCI monitor platform that monitors the progress of the Produce Conserve and Include (PCI) Strategy;
+- Assuring credibility of Mato Grosso’s climate policy through improved availability of key information and strengthened transparency within SEMA, supporting monitoring platforms such as the PCI Monitor for the Produce, Conserve, and Include (PCI) Strategy

 Pará